razoub77/the-dicee-game/README.md

 # the-dicee-game
-Dice game challenge from AppBrewery
+Dice game website as a part of Web Development Bootcamp from AppBrewery